 The black magic of racecar engineering; turning air into grip.
-With new, more restrictive aero rules the aerodynamic design of the car must become more efficient to produce the maximum level of downforce in order to get the car around the track as fast as possible.
+With new, more restrictive aerodynamics rules, the design of the car must become more efficient to produce the maximum level of downforce.
+The greater the downforce, the faster the lap times.
 By producing negative lift (downforce) we increase the normal force acting on the tires, allowing the car to corner faster without losing traction.
-Even small improvements in lateral acceleration can have a huge impact on our success at competition.
+Even small improvements in lateral acceleration have a huge impact on our success at competition.
 Thus, a strong aerodynamics package is an essential part of our current vehicle design.

 As a team, Aerodynamics touches many disciplines, from vehicle dynamics to fluid mechanics, and even to composite structures.
 They are responsible for complex parts that must be both light and able to withstand significant loads.
-Student designers use industry grade computational fluid dynamics, finite element analysis, full-scale wind tunnel testing, and on-track evaluation to develop and validate a lightweight high-downforce package.
+Aerodynamics members use industry grade computational fluid dynamics, finite element analysis, full-scale wind tunnel testing, and on-track evaluation to develop and validate a lightweight high-downforce package.